1like2learn/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  A token is used to verify that a user has logged in and should have access to protected pages.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  Ensure that sensitive information is locked behind protective pages and hash sensitive data.

 - [ ] Describe how web servers work.

+  Web servers send your website's data to user who's web browsers ask for it.
+The user's web browser then loads the page.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    Create: post
+    Retrieve: get
+    Update: put
+    Delete: delete

 ## Project Set Up